mokalabgit/mokafy-natural/README.md

   - **`natural.base`** → Main branch, always synced with `base.base`.
   - **`natural.natural`** → Branch for theme-specific customizations.

+## Summary of Repository Structure

+This is a high-level explanation of how our repositories are organized:

+1. **Base**
+   This repository contains all our core development and is synced with Shopify's Dawn theme.
+   Its `main` branch is a clone of the `main` branch of the official Dawn repository.
+   The working branch for us is `base`.

+2. **Themes**
+   These repositories contain the developments for specific theme products.
+   We can have multiple theme repositories.
+In this case, `natural` is the first, but more can be created.
+   Each theme repository has:
+   - A `base` branch cloned from our `base` repository, which allows synchronization (`base > natural` or `base > [theme]`).
+   - A main branch named after the theme itself (`natural`, `arabica`, etc.).

+3. **Projects**
+   When starting a project, we decide which theme to use and create the project repository from the theme repository and its main branch.
+   For example:
+   - If the project `acme` uses the `natural` theme:
+     - The `acme` repository will have a `natural` branch to allow synchronization (`natural > acme`).
+     - The main branch of the project will be named `acme`.
+   - Another example:
+     - If the project `zenith` uses the `arabica` theme:
+       - The `zenith` repository will have a `arabica` branch.
+       - The main branch of the project will be `zenith`.

+This model allows clean separation between product development (`base`, themes) and customer project customizations.

 ## Core Principles

 1. The **base** repository is used exclusively to maintain reusable components and shared configurations.